 Christchurch is an official 'gateway' to Antartica, and attracts scientists and funding from all over the globe.
 It also creates opportunities for our students to visit the ice.

-Canterbury's tectonic activity has created unparalleled opportunities for study and research, including the Master in Disaster Risk and Resilience.
+Canterbury's tectonic activity has created unparalleled opportunities for study and research in Earth Sciences.

 Need further information or advice?